 - Business as usual scenarios for CO2 emissions could make the ocean up to 150% more acidic by 2100.

-- Each year the ocean absorbs approximately 25% of all the CO2 emitted by human activities.
+- Each year, the ocean absorbs approximately 25% of all the carbon dioxide emitted by human activities.

 - If CO2 emissions continue to grow, the rate of acidification will rapidly accelerate in the coming decades.

 - Numerous animals and plants in the sea have calcium carbonate skeletons or shells.
-Because of this, they are sensitive to small changes in acidity, particularly at young life stages.
-Studies show there is evidence that some of these species may already be affected causing calcification.
+Because of this, they are sensitive to small changes in acidity – particularly at young life stages.
+Studies show there is evidence that some of these species may already have been affected; with the change in acidity causing a slowing of calcification.

 - Physiological processes and behavior also show sensitivity to ocean acidification in other species.